ss-007/Tableau/README.md

 # Tableau

-One of the best Covid -19 dashboard and some amazing  types of maps !
+One of the best Covid -19 dashboard and some amazing  types of Maps !